Defense carries Bay girls past Holy Name

 “I think we were really active and put in 100% (to force so many turnovers),” Koz said.
 “We all stick together as a team.
 I’d say our team’s the closest we’ve ever been, and we get coached really well on defense at practice.”

 The Rockets effectively put the game away with a dominant third quarter, opening on a 14-0 run and pushing their lead to 41-11 with 3:01 left.
-Back-to-back threes by Green Wave leaders Becky Styers (10 points, six rebounds) and Lauren Boling (seven points, four rebounds) ended a nearly eight-minute scoring drought that started just before halftime, and Bay’s lead was 45-17 heading into the fourth.
+Back-to-back 3-pointers by Green Wave leaders Becky Styers (10 points, six rebounds) and Lauren Boling (seven points, four rebounds) ended a nearly eight-minute scoring drought that started just before halftime.

 “We felt like we could pressure Holy Name a little bit,” Rockets coach John Curran said.
 “I didn’t think our pressure was great at times, but we were in the right spots enough of the time to have them throw it to us a few times.”